adamscott/godot-website/collections/_release_4_5/entry-platforms-apple-export-to-visionos.md

   We expect to support fully immersive experiences in the future.
 We’ll keep you in the loop.

   This is kinda a big deal: this is the first new platform supported natively by Godot since the project was open-sourced!

+  For this, we would like to thank Apple's visionOS engineering team for their support to the Godot engine.
 contributors:
   - name: Ricardo Sanchez-Saez
     github: rsanchezsaez